 (Chelia Copeland: Highly motivated, creative and versatile journalist with a graduate degree in journalism.
 Over five years of writing/editing experience at a variety of newspapers, magazines, web sites, publishing companies and organizations.
 No photo available.)

 Whenever professional writers get the little details wrong, they lose credibility in my book.
-You lost me after your first paragraph, and I stopped reading.
+You lost me after your first paragraph, Chelia, and I stopped reading.
 So, while I don’t know why you are arguing against wearing hose with open-toe shoes, I really just don’t care what you have to say.
 You have no credibility with me because, if you’re this sloppy in your own profession, you’re not qualified to comment on what is or isn’t fashionable.
+And what kind of name is Chelia, anyway?
+Bimbo.

-There, see how delicately I handled these so-called experts?
+There, see how delicately I handled these so-called experts and their idiotic statements?
 Sorry, but I have little patience with stupid people – especially those who tout themselves as experts and then have the nerve to publish their views, despite the fact that they can’t construct a simple sentence.
 I mean one knucklehead wrote that wearing pantyhose with open-toe shoes is ugly because the “seem” shows.
 I guess he means the “seam.”

-I wonder if any of these people have seen a woman wearing sheer pantyhose lately?
-In many cases, unless you get probably way too close and/or stare with great intensity, you can hardly tell if she’s wearing pantyhose or not.
-And today, even the seams are delicate and sheer.
-And what if they do show?
-I think it’s sexy.
+And in the case of sheer nude pantyhose, in many cases, unless you get probably way too close and/or stare with great intensity, you can hardly tell if a lady is wearing pantyhose or not.
+And what if a delicate little seam shows?
+Heck, I think that’s sexy.

 Seriously, who made these people “fashion experts?”